NakkaNithish27/My-Nodejs-Todo-App/README.md

 #Live Preview-->https://nodejs-todo-app-by-nithish.onrender.com

-•I have used html, css, Bootstrap for its frontend.
+•I have used html, css for its frontend.

 •Node.js, Express.js, Ejs, mongoose for its Backend.